 Directors are required to report any changes in their direct or indirect beneficial ownership of or control or direction over securities of the Company within 5 days of the change.
-The Company has established a procedure for assisting insiders with the reporting of insider trades.
-A copy of this procedure is attached hereto together with an election form whereby the insider is to elect to either file insider reports directly (through SEDI) or through a Company designated person.
+The Company has established a procedure for assisting insiders with the reporting of insider trades, which includes an election form whereby the insider is to elect to either file insider reports directly (through SEDI) or through a Company designated person.